 - And at last, you have to start over the apps again and check if the issue is resolved or not

-You should also check whether Android Auto feature is enabled or not because this feature is disabled by default.
-However, the user-interface varies from vehicle and to vehicle and you can find it by going to settings.
+You should also check whether the Android Auto feature is enabled or not because this feature is disabled by default.
+However, the user interface varies from vehicle to vehicle and you can find it by going to settings.